Aymen Hussein: Duhok

-At the end of the season 2012–13, Hussein was offered the opportunity to play in the Iraqi Premier League for the first time when he was contacted by the assistant coach of Duhok, Khalid Mohammed Sabbar and was offered a lucrative contract to play for the club which Hussein said he agreed to immediately amid “great joy” working under the former Iraq captain and the two renowned coaches Syrian Fajr Ibrahim and Thair Ahmed during his spell with Duhok.
+At the conclusion of the 2012–13 season, Hussein received his first opportunity to play in the Iraqi Premier League when Duhok assistant coach Khalid Mohammed Sabbar contacted him with a lucrative contract offer.
+Hussein accepted immediately, expressing immense joy at the prospect of workign under the former Iraq captain alongside renowned coaches Fajr Ibrahim of Syria and Thair Ahmed during his tenure with the club.

 He appeared only a few times for Duhok scoring one goals in the first stage of the season, however with salaries going unpaid for months at the cash-strapped club feeling the full ramifications of the financial crisis which had hit the Kurdistan region, Hussein made the decision to try his luck in Baghdad.
 He had been one of six players at Duhok released due to their financial troubles during the latter part of the 2014.

 Al Naft

 Hussein transferred to Al-Naft in 2014.
 His breakthrough season came in the 2016–17 season for Al Naft, where he scored 12 goals in 10 games launching Al Naft to the top of the league, before an injury prevented him sidelined all the way from February till May.
 Al Naft continued on their impressive set of results and ended up finishing as the league runners up, which is their best ever result.